-20 SAT scores for tests taken between 2005 and March 2016 range from 1600 to 2400; scores for tests completed beginning in March 2016 range from 400 to 1600.
-Average scores may include scores on both ranges.
-21 Calculations based on all SAT scores reported by EPPs.
+$^{^{19}}$ SAT scores for tests taken between 2005 and March 2016 range from 1600 to 2400; scores for tests completed beginning in March 2016 range from 400 to 1600.

-Consumer Information Indicator: Candidates' Average ACT Score Description The average ACT Composite score for candidates admitted to the EPP.
-Calculation Divide the sum of all candidates' ACT Composite scores by the total number of candidates admitted to the program during the reporting period.
-Round to the nearest whole number.
-Population All EPP candidates admitted during the reporting period who provided ACT scores for admission.
-Exclusion rules None Acceptable values Positive whole numbers between 1 and 36.
-Methodological considerations ACT scores are reported only if the scores are required as part of candidate applications.
-Example calculation Four candidates were admitted to the EPP with the following ACT scores: 27 , 35 , 23 , and 28 .
+Consumer Information Indicator: Candidates' Average ACT Score Example calculation Four candidates were admitted to the EPP with the following ACT scores: 27 , 35 , 23 , and 28 .
 The average ACT Composite score is computed as follows: $(27 + 35 + 23 + 28)/4 = 28.25$, which rounds to 28 .

 Consumer Information Indicator: Candidates' Average GRE Score Description The average GRE score (sum of Verbal Reasoning and Quantitative Reasoning scores) for candidates admitted to the EPP.
 Calculation Sum the GRE Verbal Reasoning and Quantitative Reasoning scores for each candidate.
 Divide the sum of all candidates' (summed) GRE Verbal Reasoning and Quantitative Reasoning scores by the total number of candidates admitted to the program during the reporting period.
 Round to the nearest whole number.
 Population All EPP candidates admitted during the reporting period who provided GRE scores for admission.
-Exclusion rules None Acceptable values Positive whole number between 260 and 1600.
-22 Methodological considerations GRE scores are reported only if the scores are required as part of candidate applications.
+Exclusion rules None Acceptable values Positive whole number between 260 and 1600.20 Methodological considerations GRE scores are reported only if the scores are required as part of candidate applications.
 Example calculation Four candidates were admitted to the EPP with the following summed GRE Verbal Reasoning and Quantitative Reasoning scores: 300, 315, 280, and 277.
-The average GRE score 23 is computed as follows: $(300 + 315 + 280 + 277)/4 = 293$.
+The average GRE score is computed as follows: $(300 + 315 + 280 + 277)/4 = 293$.